 Oceaneering continues to play a pivotal role in the development of humanoid robotic technology.

-We are partnering with Made In Space to develop the technology, providing a robust, highly capable autonomous robotics system.
-Combining additive manufacturing and assembly with robotics in space enables several new capabilities, including the ability to perform repair and upgrade missions on orbit.
+Working with industry partners, we developed a robust, highly-capable, and autonomous robotics system.
+This system is capable of manufacturing and assembling structures in space.
+Robotics in space enables several new capabilities, including the ability to perform repair and upgrade spacecraft on orbit.

-Our robotic system includes a robotic manipulator, gripper with six-axis force/torque sensor, and a control module.
-The six-degrees-of-freedom, 36-in-reach robotic manipulator and gripper are capable of various movements and tasks.
+Our robotic system includes a robotic manipulator, gripper with a 6-axis force/torque sensor, and a control module.
+The six-degrees-of-freedom, 36-inch-reach robotic manipulator and gripper are capable of various movements and tasks.

-- Moving and rigidly supporting the print heads
+- Moving and rigidly supporting payload elements or hardware

 - Supporting 12 lb, fully extended, in a nominal 1G testing atmosphere

-- Precisely grabbing and positioning mating features on parts.
+- Precisely grabbing and positioning mating features on hardware

 Space photos credit: NASA